zzcczc/COMP0035-tutorials-2025/docs/3_code_quality/3-01-docstrings.md

 Python docstrings are special strings used to document your code.

-A docstring is a string literal that appears as the first statement in a Python module, function, class, or method.
+A docstring appears as the first statement in a Python module, function, class, or method.

-Python uses these strings to generate documentation automatically.

-Using docstrings is considered best practice:
+Using docstrings is considered good practice:

 - Helps others, and yourself, understand what your code does without digging into the implementation.
 - Supports documentation tools such as Sphinx or IDEs that can extract docstrings to generate user-friendly